ReinoudBenoot/drone-control/README.md

 Note: This library was developed for indoor flight.
 As a result you will not find any functions that use a GPS module for navigation.

 ## Code Example
 The following lines of code are an example on how to use the library.
-When an object of the Drone class is created, a connection is also made with the drone or the simulator.
-To connect to the SITL simulator the connection string should be `'udp:127.0.0.1:14550'`.
-To connect to the drone, the connection string should be the COM port used by the telemetry radio, e.g., `'COM3'`.
-Further, this example orders the drone to takeoff to an altitude of 2 meters, wait there for one second and then land and disarm.
-In this example, the barometer is used to measure the altitude. `alt_type` can also be set to `"sonar"` or `"gps"`.
-The GPS option should only be used for the simulator since the simulator does not suffer from bad GPS signal.
-When flying a real drone indoors, using this option is not recommended.
 ```
 from src.Drone import *